StdLoc¶

 Type: int

 Number of iterations.
-Each iteration will use the location and time from the previous Least Square solution.
+Each iteration will use the location and time from the previous Least Squares solution.

 Type: double

-Damping factor value to be used when solving the equation system.
-0 menas no damping factor.
+Damping factor to be used when solving the system of equations.

 Type: string